-Two of the main differences that underline the mentality of the SDGs can be argued to be that the SDGs have a universal orientation that is all nations, poor, rich, developing, industrialized not just on the lower end of the developing countries and that the designing of the goals is now a combined effort including the member states, academic institutions, civil society along with a variety of other stakeholders.
-Additional differences between SDGs and MDGs are found along the lines of deeper gender integration, social justice, focus on the quality of education and learning, the monitoring of the data as with MDGs the implementation process was difficult even impossible to monitor due to data unavailability.
-It has been argued that the SDGs constitute an effort to rationalize and treat the deficiencies of their precedents (Joshi et al., 2015) as the effectiveness of the MDGs has been controversial and ambiguous from many aspects of their content (e.g. Clemens et al., 2007; Nelson,
+It can be argued that two of the main features that highlight the mentality of the SDGs are (i) those have a universal orientation that is concern all nations not just fragments of those e.g. poor, rich, developing, industrialized not just on the lower end of the developing countries and (ii) that the designing of the goals is now a combined effort including the member states, academic institutions, civil society along with a variety of other stakeholders.
+Additional differences between SDGs and MDGs can be found along the lines of deeper gender integration, social justice, focus on the quality of education and learning, the monitoring of the data as with MDGs the implementation process was difficult even impossible to monitor due to data unavailability.
+In addition, the SDGs constitute an effort to rationalize and treat the deficiencies of their precedents (Joshi et al. 2015) as the effectiveness of the MDGs has been controversial and ambiguous from many aspects of their content (e.g. Clemens et al. 2007; Nelson 2007; Easterly 2009).

-2007; Easterly, 2009).